dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc8/Flask_Intro.md

 app = Flask(__name__)
 ```

-* We’ve imported Python's built-in `json` module, which is used for working with JSON (JavaScript Object Notation) data.
+* We've imported Python's built-in `json` module, which is used for working with JSON (JavaScript Object Notation) data.
 JSON is a common data format used for transmitting data, especially in web applications.
-We’re also importing the Flask class that’s used to create a Flask application.
+We're also importing the Flask class that's used to create a Flask application.

 * `render_template` is a Flask function for working with HTML templates.
 Flask allows you to use templates (usually `.html` files) to dynamically generate HTML by passing data to them.